netliferesearch/promptfinder/README.md

 ### 🔒 **Privacy & Security**

 - Choose to keep prompts private or share with the community
-- Secure authentication with Google Sign-In or email/password
+- Secure server-side authentication with Cloud Functions
+- Google Sign-In and email/password authentication supported
+- Chrome Web Store Manifest V3 compliant for enhanced security
 - Your private prompts are only visible to you
 - No ads, no tracking of your personal conversations